aptos-labs/aptos-indexer-processors/python/processors/coin_flip/README.md

 In this tutorial, we're going to walk you through all the steps involved with creating a very basic custom indexer processor to track events and data on the Aptos blockchain.

-We use a very simple smart contract called **Coin Flip** that emits events for us.
+We use a very simple smart contract called **Coin Flip** that has already emitted events for us.

 The smart contract is already deployed, and you mostly don't need to understand it unless you're curious to mess with it or change things.
 It's located in the `python/processors/coin_flip/move` folder.

 We've provided the example code for the modules involved.
 This tutorial assumes you've set up your environment and already have the following:

 - An API key for the GRPC backend.
 If you do not have one, you should use your API gateway to obtain one [here](https://github.com/aptos-labs/aptos-indexer-processors)
 - The [Aptos CLI](https://aptos.dev/tools/aptos-cli/)
 - [Python](https://www.python.org/downloads/) and [Poetry](https://python-poetry.org/docs/#installing-with-the-official-installer)
+- This cloned repository on your local machine `https://github.com/aptos-labs/aptos-indexer-processors`

+We use postgresql as our database in this tutorial.
+You're free to use whatever you want, but this tutorial is geared towards postgresql for the sake of simplicity.
+We use the following database configuration and tools:
 - [Postgresql](https://www.postgresql.org/download/)
     - We will use a database hosted on `localhost` on the port `5432`, which should be the default
     - When you create your username, keep track of it and the password you use for it
     - You can view a tutorial for installing postgresql and psql [here](https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-22-04-quickstart) tool to set up your database more quickly
-- This cloned repository on your local machine `https://github.com/aptos-labs/aptos-indexer-processors`
+    - If you want to easily view your database data, consider using a GUI like [DBeaver](https://dbeaver.io/) or [pgAdmin](https://www.pgadmin.org/)

 Explaining how to create a database is beyond the scope of this tutorial, so if you don't know how to do it, you could check out tutorials on how to create a database with the `psql` tool.

-## Setup your database
+## Setup your environment

+### Setup the postgresql database

 Make sure to start the `postgresql` service: